Kalle Parviainen

-Kalle Parviainen (born 3 October 1982) is a Finnish professional football striker who currently plays for the Veikkausliiga side FC Inter in Finland.
+Kalle Parviainen (born 3 October 1982) is a Finnish former professional football striker who currently works as the sporting director of the Veikkausliiga side Inter Turku in Finland.

 While Parviainen was the leading scorer at his previous club, KuPS, he has played mostly as a defender at FC Haka.
 Versatile Parviainen played as a midfielder before becoming a striker.
 On 26 October 2010 he signed a three-year contract with FC Inter.

 He made his national team debut on 29 May 2010, in a friendly against Poland.

+After his retirement from playing career, Parviainen has worked as a youth coach and academy director of his former club Inter Turku, and for the Finnish FA.
+Currently he serves as a sporting director of Inter Turku since 2024.